Note/Update: In 2024, Salesforce has since decided to delay the EOL update and will no longer enforce the original 2026 timeline..

 In their current state Permission Sets and Permission Set Groups are not easy to keep track of and manage out of the box, nor are they particularly efficient.
 It takes nearly a dozen mouse clicks to reach the Setup page to manage Permission Set assignments, and with Permission Sets, user assignments must be individually managed.

-As of right now, there is no out-of-the-box solution for assigning multiple Permission Sets to multiple users at once.
+As of this article's release date, there is no out-of-the-box solution for assigning multiple Permission Sets to multiple users at once.

 More Permission Sets mean more unique sources of permissions.
 Although a Profile typically provides many more permissions than a single Permission Set would, an individual user can still only be assigned to one single Profile.
 In an environment without many Permission Sets, it is much easier to determine how a user got a particular permission since there are fewer provisioning sources.